dssg/voter-protection/data/readme.md

   * Update the Decision Matrix basedon your interventions
   * VLOOKUP will automatically populate the  recommended actions based on your entries

-* Interested in other data?
+* Interested in other county data?
   * Scroll to far right of sheet to see if any of the additional data suits you:
    * More Voter, Demographic, and County Data is available for plug-and-play
    * Can also join data to  this file  using five-digit FIPS Coe
   * Substitute columns when needed, change, Metrics of interest, and adjust formulas  if needed to account for new categories
   * In Tableau, change the variables referenced in each sheet accordingly

+* "My data is at precinct level/ I have better data than you."
+ * Reference the Python script to use, change, and modify what we have to suit your needs.
+ * By August 15th, full processing script will be shared to the toolkit for easier plug-and-play